ADD-ONS / MEDICATION

 Aspirin monotherapy

-- should be continued, as it has been found to reduce ischemic risk without significantly increasing the risk of major bleeding
+- should be continued, as it reduces ischemic risk without significantly increasing the risk of major bleeding

-- consider withdrawal for 3 days for procedures with a very high risk of bleeding (e.g., neurosurgery)
+- consider withdrawal for 3 days before procedures with a very high risk of bleeding (e.g., neurosurgery)

 - unless contraindicated, a low dose (100mg/d) should be administered and maintained; even higher doses (e.g., 300mg) do not warrant deferral